Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • single-host self-hosting

-• hobby/prototype deployments
+• hobby or prototype deployments

 Step 1: Create a local secrets directory (and ignore it in Git)